Classic short stories from a master of American fiction exploring relationships, war, and sportsmanship.

-CLASSIC SHORT STORIES FROM THE MASTER OF AMERICAN FICTION First published in 1927, Men Without Women represents some of Hemingway’s most important and compelling early writing.
-In these fourteen stories, Hemingway begins to examine the themes that would occupy his later works: the casualties of war, the often uneasy relationship between men and women, sport and sportsmanship.
-In "Banal Story," Hemingway offers a lasting tribute to the famed matador Maera.
-"In Another Country” tells of an Italian major recovering from war wounds as he mourns the untimely death of his wife.
+First published in 1927, Men Without Women represents some of Hemingway’s most important and compelling early writing.
+In these fourteen stories, Hemingway begins to examine the themes that would occupy his later works: the casualties of war, the often-uneasy relationship between men and women, sports and sportsmanship.
+“In Another Country” tells of an Italian major recovering from war wounds as he mourns the untimely death of his wife.
 “The Killers” is the hard-edged story about two Chicago gunmen and their potential victim.
-Nick Adams makes an appearance in “Ten Indians,” in which he is presumably betrayed by his Indian girlfriend, Prudence.
-And “Hills Like White Elephants” is a young couple’s subtle, heartwrenching discussion of abortion.
-Pared down, gritty, and subtly expressive, these stories show the young Hemingway emerging as America’s finest short story writer.
+Nick Adams makes an appearance in “Ten Indians,” in which he is presumably betrayed by his girlfriend, Prudence.
+And “Hills Like White Elephants” is a young couple’s subtle, heart-wrenching discussion about the future.
+Pared down, gritty, and subtly expressive, these stories show the young Hemingway emerging as one of America’s finest short story writers.